World News

 world news

-Especially the companies that decided to log on to the internet as well.
+Especially the companies that decided to log on to the Internet as well.
 Remember all of them, vying for places to be and domain names, thinking they would hit it rich and make the big time just by being online?
-It just so happened that many businesses made it online and a lot more that did not.
+It just so happened that many businesses made it online, and a lot more that did not.
 When it came right down to it, selling things online was simply another way of selling, and in the selling world, some things work while others do not.

 Related Articles :

-Before nations could log onto the internet, borders between countries meant so much more than they do now.
-Governments could set rules about the kinds of things that were allowed in their countries.
+Before nations could log onto the Internet, borders between countries meant so much more than they do now.
+Governments could set rules about the kinds of things allowed in their countries.
 They could search people as they left and came into their countries, taking away things that were either not supposed to leave their homeland or not supposed to be brought in.
 Governments could control publishing houses and tell them what they could and could not put into books.
 Music, writing, and the arts could all be censored due to the government, and all it would take to enforce the censorship would be government police raiding homes.
-It was straightforward for governments to censor what their citizens were allowed to see and what they were allowed to do.
+It was straightforward for governments to edit what their citizens were allowed to see and what they were allowed to do.

-In many instances, the internet became the tool of the truth, and thus it remains.
-In 1990, during the Tiananmen Square rebellion, even though the government tried to shelter the rest of the world from what was going on, other Chinese communities worldwide could see and hear everything because of the internet.
+In many instances, the Internet became the tool of the truth, and thus it remains.
+In 1990, during the Tiananmen Square rebellion, even though the government tried to shelter the rest of the world from what was happening, other Chinese communities worldwide could see and hear everything because of the Internet.
 The same thing happened during the Russian Coup in 1991.
 The information blackout that took out the television and radio stations was bypassed by an internet company called Relcom, which stayed online to keep Soviet citizens and citizens worldwide up to speed about what was going on.
 The first real well knows Internet Relay Chat occurred during the Kuwait invasion that same year – users logged on and got information up to the second about what was going on in Kuwait because internet connections and links were able to stay operational more than a week after the radio and televisions were cut out.

-However, even with rules and regulations in certain places, it quickly becomes apparent that a country or a government can repeatedly banish free speech from the internet.
-They can try to limit what their citizens see, but in the end, one of these things could contain the power of the internet or the power of free speech.
+However, even with rules and regulations in certain places, it quickly becomes apparent that a country or a government can repeatedly banish free speech from the Internet.
+They can try to limit what their citizens see, but in the end, one of these things could contain the power of the Internet or the power of free speech.
 Even where schools ban certain sites, those sites can’t be taken down permanently because of that.
-And even if government hackers attack certain sites, that doesn’t mean that those sites will be unavailable.
+And even if government hackers attack certain areas, that doesn’t mean that those sites will be unavailable.
 It means that people sometimes have to work harder to get the rights supposed to be infallible.

 world news